Frequently Asked Questions:

 I typically recommend weekly therapy sessions for the first 4 to 6 weeks.
-Then we will routinely discuss your progress and determine what frequency of sessions will work best for you going forward.
+Then we will routinely discuss your progress toward your goals and determine what frequency of sessions will work best for you going forward.

 My goal is to help you achieve your goals as quickly as possible.
 Then you are welcome to come back for a "tune up" anytime you like.

 I take your privacy very seriously.
 This is really important for you to understand, because I cannot help you if you are afraid to be honest with me.
 At our first visit I will answer any questions you may have about the very few things that I am required by law to disclose, and we can discuss any fears you may have about those.
 Additionally, our office location has "TBPS" above the door instead of "Tampa Bay Psychiatric Services".
 In accordance with regulations we do maintain an encrypted and secure Electronic Health Record that contains your information.

 What about insurance?

 I accept private pay clients and I am an in-network provider for Cigna, Humana, Tricare, and SMH EAP.